-Action-research for gender mainstreaming development in Senegal
+Action-Research for gender mainstreaming development in Senegal

 Identifying the causes of discrimination in health and education

-Project Title: “Développement et application de la Méthodologie Budgétisation Sensible au Genre (BSG) axée sur le Bien-Etre”
+Project Title “Développement et application de la Méthodologie Budgétisation Sensible au Genre (BSG) axée sur le Bien-Etre”

+Gender budgeting is an analysis of the budget that includes a gender perspective in the process.
 In 1999 the European Commission adopted gender budgeting as the primary instrument for gender-oriented public policies (gender mainstreaming).
 The UN has defined gender mainstreaming as “the process of assessing the implications for women and men of any planned action, including legislation, policies or programmes”.
 The ultimate goal is to reach a state of gender equality.